RayAndrade/TheRayCode/PHP/Creational/AbstractFactory/Show/script/page04.md

 [back](./page03.md)

-Now let's create an Abstract Factory that will be a Factory of these factory
+Now let's create an Abstract Factory that will be a Factory of these **factories**

 ```
 AbstractPetFactory